 Communication leader Resonate found it can take up to 18 months to prepare for a switch to cloud voice, meaning brands are quickly running out of time.
 Head of Architecture for Resonate, Noor Yousuf explains why many companies – including large enterprises – are struggling

-“For many multinationals, although they have a central IT strategy in place, they are often not able to implement easily as budget and responsibility is held ‘in-country’ and managers ‘on the ground’ need convincing to move to new central solution, which takes time.
-We have just experienced this firsthand with a large electronics client, who had agreed a CCaaS solution centrally, but have not been able to convince local operating companies to move to the new solution resulting in the project stopping completely”
+“For many multinationals, although they have a central IT strategy in place, they are often not able to implement easily as budget and responsibility is held ‘in-country’ and managers ‘on the ground’ need convincing to move to a new central solution, which takes time.
+We have just experienced this first–hand with a large electronics client, who had agreed a CCaaS solution centrally, but have not been able to convince local operating companies to move to the new solution resulting in the project stopping completely”

 What’s more, it’s worth noting that while the official switch-off date is set for 2025, the wheels are already in motion.